Podgorica: Religion

-Podgorica is home to three main religious groups: Orthodox Christians, Sunni Muslims and Catholic Christians.
+Majority of Podgorica residents declare themselves as Orthodox Christians, while there are sizable Muslim and Catholic communities.

-The Orthodox Christian population mostly originates from the local Montenegrin and Serb population, which accepted Orthodox Christianity in Middle Ages after a major split during The Great Schism.
-They represent the major religious group.
-There are various Eastern Orthodox churches in the city including St. George Church which originates from the 13th century, and the Cathedral of the Resurrection of Christ which is the largest church in the city to have been recently erected.

-The Muslim population mostly originates from local Bosniaks, as well as Albanians.
-There are several mosques in Podgorica.

-The Catholic population mainly consists of the local Albanian minority.
-The main religious site for the Catholic population located in the Konik neighbourhood is the Church of the Holy Heart of Jesus constructed in 1966, in Brutalist style which makes this object unique.
-Other Catholic churches are located in eastern suburb Tuzi.
+Prominent Orthodox Christian places of worship include church of St. George and landmark Cathedral of the Resurrection of Christ.

+Church of the Holy Heart of Jesus, built in 1966 in Konik neighbourhood, and notable for its unique brutalist architecture, serves as a primary place of worship for Podgorica Catholic community.

 Economy

 Podgorica is not only the administrative center of Montenegro but also its main economic engine.
 Most of Montenegro's industrial, financial, and commercial base is in Podgorica.

 Before World War I, most of Podgorica's economy was in trade and small-scale manufacturing, which was an economic model established during the long rule of the Ottoman Empire.
 After World War II, Podgorica became Montenegro's capital and a focus of the rapid urbanization and industrialization of the SFRY era.
 Industries such as aluminium and tobacco processing, textiles, engineering, vehicle production, and wine production were established in and around the city.
 In 1981, Podgorica's GDP per capita was 87% of the Yugoslav average.

 In the early 1990s, the dissolution of Yugoslavia, Yugoslav wars, and the UN-imposed sanctions left Podgorica's industries without traditional markets, suppliers, and available funds.
 This, combined with typical transition pressures, led to a decline of the industrial base, where many industries collapsed leaving thousands of citizens unemployed.
 However, some of the industries, including Plantaže, managed to survive the turmoil of the 1990s, and are still major contributors to Montenegrin export and industrial output to this day.

 As Montenegro began its push for independence from Serbia in the late 1990s, Podgorica greatly benefited from the increased concentration of government and service sectors.
 In addition to almost the entire country's government, Podgorica is home to the Montenegro Stock Exchange and other major Montenegrin financial institutions, along with telecommunications carriers, media outlets, Montenegrin flag carrier airline, and other significant institutions and companies.

 The large presence of government and service sectors spared the economy of Podgorica from prolonged stagnation in the late 2000s recession, which hit Montenegro hard.
 Although in mid-2014, some 30% of Montenegro's citizens lived in Podgorica, the municipality accounted for 44% of the country's employed.
 Out of the entire mass of paid net salaries in Montenegro in that year, some 47% was paid in Podgorica.
 The average monthly net salary in December 2021 was €537 in Podgorica municipality.